MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 ### Configure log

-You can set custome log level and redirect outputs when using this library.
+You can set customer log level and redirect outputs when using this library.
 Logging is turned off by default, you can turn it on by setting log level.

 #### Enable log by setting log level